-Gold and silver have a strong tendency to move in the opposite direction of the Federal Reserve Note; hence, a decline in dollar’s value tends to lead to higher precious metals prices along with other tangible assets.
+Gold and silver have a strong tendency to move in the opposite direction of the Federal Reserve Note; hence, a decline in the dollar’s value tends to lead to higher precious metals prices along with other tangible assets.

 Major global central banks understand this relationship.
 Investors should as well.

-The decline and fall of the U.S. dollar as world reserve currency could mark a key turning point in financial history.
+The decline and fall of the U.S. dollar as a world reserve currency could mark a key turning point in financial history.
 Fiat currencies and the debt instruments denominated in them may fall in tandem.
 Investments in precious metals stand to rise.